ecampbell/moodle-atto_wordimport/README.md

-#Word import plugin for Moodle Atto editor
+#An Atto plugin to import Word file content cleanly

 ##Description
-Word import is a plugin for Moodle Atto that allows users to import Word files into a text editor box.
-The contents of the Word file are converted into well-formed HTML and pasted into the box.
+The contents of the Word file are converted into clean well-formed HTML and pasted into the box.

 ##Requirements
 * The Word files must be in .docx (Word 2007/2010) format.